Best Jobs-to-Be-Done (JTBD) Templates and Examples

 Do your users feel like they’re making progress?
 Do they feel less friction during work?

 If you trigger a CSAT survey inside your app, you can collect this information.
-This way, you can tell what features or what journey stages are providing the most positive or negative feelings in your users (and build a complete JTBD profile).
+This way, you can tell what features or what customer journey stages are providing the most positive or negative feelings in your users (and build a complete JTBD profile).
+To make the information useful over time, run these surveys regularly.
+Doing so helps you create internal benchmarks and track changes.

-As said before, using a template can help you put the jobs to be done theory into practice.
+As said before, using a job-to-be-done template can help you put the theory into practice.

 Once you’ve collected enough customer data, you can pick one or two templates and start following the JTBD framework to improve product growth.